agentic-simulation/hackernews-simulation/README.md

 ### Environment

-The environmentfunctions as the orchestrator, coordinating all components within the simulation system.
+The environment functions as the orchestrator, coordinating all components within the simulation system.
 To accurately represent temporal dynamics inherent in real-world systems, we have implemented discrete timestep progression.

 For each temporal iteration:
 - Agent activation is determined by a probabilistic activation function